-2006 – Lecturer (and from 2008, Senior lecturer) in Environmental Change, University of Aberdeen.
+2006 – Lecturer (from 2008, Senior lecturer, and from, 2013 Professor) in Ecological and Evolutionary Modellinf, University of Aberdeen.

 2004 – 2006 Senior Scientific Officer, NERC Centre for Ecology and Hydrology, Banchory, UK